UK Parliament expected to approve snap election

 But opposition parties have said they will not block the move and have already begun soliciting support from the public, kicking of a swift seven weeks of campaigning.

+"What the British people -- what the people of the United Kingdom -- voted for last year was for the UK to leave the European Union.
+We have set that process in motion, there is no turning back.

+"But it is clear from the statements that have been made by the Scottish nationalists and others that they do want to use this House to try to frustrate that process.
+I will be asking for the British people for a mandate to complete Brexit and make a success of it."

-If approved by parliament, the election will be Britain's third general election in seven years, and it comes less than a year after the referendum that decided the UK would withdraw from the EU.
+If May's plan is approved by Parliament, the election will be Britain's third general election in seven years, and it comes less than a year after the referendum that decided the UK would withdraw from the EU.

 May's call comes despite a law passed in 2011 under Cameron's coalition government aimed at keeping elections five years apart to prevent precisely this kind of uncertainty.